 If you are uncertain about the financial aid application process, or if you have questions related to the aid offered, contact the school’s financial aid staff to discuss your questions.
 The staff and the school’s website are always great sources of information.

 If you aren’t sure what questions to ask, review FIRST’s article, Top 10 Questions Premeds Should Ask Medical School Financial Aid Officers.
 This resource can provide you with additional guidance and possible topics for discussion with a school’s financial aid officer.

 - To receive aid each year, you must re-apply each year for financial aid.
 Check with your medical school’s financial aid staff about required forms and deadlines.

 - To maintain eligibility for federal financial aid, you must maintain Satisfactory Academic Progress (SAP).
 Check the school’s requirements for SAP.

-- Continue to search for scholarship and grants each year of medical school.
+- Continue to search for scholarship and grants each year.